robjohnnoble/MathProcFin_R_code/README.md

 # MathProcFin_R_code
 Code associated wtih City module MA3614 Mathematical Processes for Finance (PRD2 A 2020/21).

+This code is entirely optional and supplementary to the course.
+Coding will not be part of assessments.

 The code is written in R (https://en.wikipedia.org/wiki/R_(programming_language).

 I will add more code each week as the course progresses.